 Topics Map > Software Guides > OBS

-- Write an action plan.
-Make note of the screen actions, clicks, etc. that need to go along with the narration.
+- Always write a plan of action before recording.
+Make note of the screen actions, clicks, etc. that need to happen during the screencast.
+Script or outline the narration.

 - Speak clearly and concisely.

 - Don’t fret over mistakes.
 It’s easy to get caught up trying to perfect screencasts.
 Try to treat it like a live presentation.

 - Consider using a webcam so that your students/viewers can see you.
 This will add a personal touch to the video.

 - Scroll smoothly and minimize mouse movements.